 ASA’s 12n F3.6 Wynne corrected Imaging Newtonian, these have a well deserved reputation As they combine speed with pretty good correction with large imaging sensors so what’s not to like

-The great thing about these large aperture corrected newtonians when combined with big sensors, is you get a similar field of view to small 70-100mm APO's but with a massive jump in resolution and detail.
-You could not hope to achieve this with small aperture telescopes and once tried a big fast newt you will come back for more!
+The great thing about this large aperture corrected Newtonian when combined with big sensors, is you get a similar field of view to small 70-100mm APO's but with a massive jump in resolution and detail.
+You could not hope to achieve this with small aperture telescopes, and once tried a big fast newt you will come back for more!

-The ZWO ASI-2600MM Pro Mono CMOS is one of Sony's new generation zero ampglow sensors.
+The ZWO ASI-2600MM Pro Mono CMOS is one of Sony's new generation zero amp glow sensors.
 They are super sensitive with very low noise.
-Making them a paradym shift from the CCD cameras we are all used to using and require much shorter exposures
+Making them a paradigm shift from the CCD cameras we are all used to using and require much shorter exposures

 Telescope